 How do you know if you’re manic?

 In mania, it is common to have feelings of increased energy, euphoria, and creativity.
-If you are experiencing mania, you may be talking a mile per minute, are hyperactive, and sleep very little.
+If you are experiencing mania, you may be talking a mile per minute, hyperactive, and sleeping very little.
 You may also feel that you are invincible, all-powerful, or made for greatness.

 How long can mania last?

 The first bout of mania lasts for about two to four months and a depressive bout for eight months or longer.
 However, there can be a lot of variations.
-If an individual does not get treated, episodes are inclined to be more recurrent and last longer through time.
+If an individual does not get treated, episodes are more recurrent and last longer through time.

 How do you sleep when manic?